Seasonal dog rules on a Victoria beach

 July through March (off-leash) 9 months on-leash optional

-Oak Bay allows off-leash access at Uplands Park, Anderson Hill Park, and Willows Beach only from approximately July through March.
-During the spring and early summer months (roughly April through June), these areas revert to on-leash to protect Garry oak meadow ecosystems and nesting birds.
+Oak Bay allows off-leash access at Uplands Park, Anderson Hill Park, and Willows Beach only from approximately July through March (9 months).
+During the spring and early summer months (roughly April through June), these areas revert to on-leash for 3 months to protect Garry oak meadow ecosystems and nesting birds.
 Check Oak Bay's official leash-optional map for exact dates.

 Affected areas: